w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

 Besides the actual binding template document that is to be used by implementors (the `index.html` file), there are several additional companion documents which enable the binding to be used in practice.
-To enable TD consumers to work with the added vocabulary, the definition of a JSON-LD context file (`context.jsonld`) is necessary.
+To enable TD consumers to understand the reused vocabularies, the definition of a JSON-LD context file (`context.jsonld`) is necessary.
 This file maps the TD-specific vocabulary defined in the binding template to an OWL ontology (`ontology.ttl`), enabling the use of Semantic Web technologies.